-- □ To provide high quality training in key-skills areas using the quickest, most effective training methods available via qualified faculty/staff. - □ To create an effective educational environment by making available quality curriculums that will allow individuals to secure gainful employment or to remain gainfully employed due to enhanced skills. - □ To provide a range of student services to address the unique needs of every student. - □ To help students to develop values for life-long learning and to acquire the skills for self-directed learning. - D To foster an atmosphere of academic freedom.
+- □ To provide high quality training in key-skills areas using the quickest, most effective training methods available via qualified faculty/staff. - To create an effective educational environment by making available quality curriculums that will allow individuals to secure gainful employment or to remain gainfully employed due to enhanced skills. - To provide a range of student services to address the unique needs of every student. - □ To help students to develop values for life-long learning and to acquire the skills for self-directed learning.